11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 Assets test

 This evaluates the total value of the applicant’s cash and convertible shares or bonds.
 If the total value is less than five times the cost of the fee, the applicant will satisfy this test.
-For instance, a party may apply for consent orders, attracting a fee of $195.
-In this case, the party’s total liquid assets cannot exceed $975.

 This test ensures that individuals with significant assets, even with a low income, do not unduly benefit.